Advanced Film Technology

 Construction

-Multiple layers of polyester film bonded with microscopic metallic particles (aluminum, titanium, or nickel).
+Multiple layers of polyester film bonded with microscopic metallic particles such as aluminum or nickel.
 The metal layer reflects solar energy away from the glass while a scratch-resistant topcoat protects the surface.
 An adhesive base bonds permanently to glass.

 Ideal Applications